stef-timmermans/YeastLume/README.md

 **→ Future direction:**
 - Run Cellpose using [bright-field, predicted fluorescence] and compare segmentation results to [bright-field, ground-truth fluorescence].
 - Evaluate whether the reconstructed fluorescence actually improves segmentation beyond using bright-field alone.
+- Experiment with new SOTA segmentation strategies on fluorescence frames (using labeled ground-truth).

 ---